derekhuangxd/CISC-499--Advanced-Undergraduate-Project/ShortAnswerQuestion/README.md

 ## Limitations/Open problems left for future work:
 - There should not have any cells inserted between the question, answer and solution cells, or it will break the order of the group of cells.
-- One large problem per notebook will fit the current extension best, there are still some bugs when click solution button if there are several questions in one notebook.
+- One large question per notebook will fit the current extension best, there are still some bugs when click solution button if there are several questions in one notebook.
 (One button might control several questions)